-- ➤ Generate latest forecasts of quarterly MTA area wages and annual self-employment income for the MCTD. - Apply respective forecast growth rates to year-ago tax receipts from wage and self-employment income.
+- ➤ Generate latest forecasts of quarterly MTA area wages and annual selfemployment income. - ➤ Apply respective forecast growth rates to year-ago tax receipts from wage and self-employment income.

 Initial cash receipts were due in November 2009.
 In 2009-10, approximately 65 percent of receipts were received during the October through December quarter, with the remaining 35 percent received during the last quarter of the fiscal year.
 The table below illustrates collections on a quarterly basis.